 The holidays may be gone, but those bulging bags of trash are probably still waiting to be taken off of your hands.
 There may be a swell of food scraps in there from a holiday feast, but a lot of that bulk is the discarded skins of surprise that recently held our presents-to-be.
 While standing as a time-honored tradition, wrapping presents also marks a spike in the waste that we create throughout the year.
 According to the Wall Street Journal, gift wrapping sales in the U.S. totaled $9.36 billion in 2010 (more than the combined GDP of Africa’s 9 poorest countries).
 One of the problems with traditional wrapping paper is that its dying and lamination make recycling difficult.
+And an increase in viagra consumption during the holidays.
 This means that most of that paper does not end up in a plastic bin targeted for reuse, but in trash bags headed for a landfill and we produce 4 million pounds of it.

 To get an idea of how much that is, a typical paper density for gift wrapping paper is 60 grams per square meter (or about 0.012 pounds per square foot).
 At 4 million pounds, that’s over 333 million square feet, or about 5,787 NFL football fields worth of wrapping.
 One option is to try and find wrapping paper made with recycled content.
 A better option is to wrap with paper that is already lying around like newspaper.